 Find a straight sapling or branch that’s 2 1/2” to 3” at the thick end, saw it to 60” or 70” long for a full-size walking stick, then get ready to make shavings.
 If you’re cutting a sapling from an actual forest, choose one that’s growing close to neighbours.
 You’ll improve the forest by getting it out of the way.

-What kind of whittling knife is best?
+What kind of whittling knife is best for removing bark?
 As a beginner you’ll love those utility knives with the long, segmented blades you break to expose a fresh point.
 The best I’ve used for carving is the yellow-handled Olfa HB with its 1”-wide blade, like you see below.
 Don’t use any segment blade knife with a narrower blade.
 You could also use an ordinary jack knife, but you’ll have to be pretty good at sharpening to compete with the utility blade.

 Fresh, moist bark is always easiest to remove, so whittle this off as soon as you have your wood.
 Hold one end of the cane or walking stick in your hand as you sit, with the other end angled down to rest on the ground.
 Set yourself up like this outdoors and it’ll save you from a lot of sweeping.
 Take long, even strokes downwards with your knife to remove strips of bark without going far into the wood.
 The only time you want to remove actual wood is when you’re levelling knots.